kasteelion/promptbuilder/data/characters/leonidas_stratos.md

-### Leonidas
+### Leonidas Stratos

 **Photo:** [leonidas_photo.png]
-**Tags:** Greek, Greek-inspired, elite-athlete, disciplined, intense, commanding, focused, male **Summary:** Leonidas is the embodiment of Spartan discipline and raw, kinetic power.
+**Tags:** Greek, elite-athlete, disciplined, intense, commanding, focused, male **Summary:** Leonidas Stratos is the embodiment of uncompromising discipline and raw, kinetic power.
 His presence is sharp and focused, like a spear tip poised for impact.
-Every line of his body speaks of a life forged in the furnace of relentless training and unwavering resolve.
-He radiates a hard, uncompromising confidence—the kind that doesn't need to shout to be heard.
-He is a modern-day hoplite, an elite athlete with the spirit of an ancient king.
+Every line of his body speaks of a life forged in the furnace of relentless training.
+He radiates a hard, quiet confidence—the kind that doesn't need to shout to be heard.
 **Gender:** M

 **Appearance:**